Caldararu's conjecture and Tsygan's formality: Proof of Theorem

-Additionally, the sheafification procedure can be applied to the commutative diagram~\eqref{ref-7.9-124}, in virtue of the results of \S\ref{ref-7.3-122}: if we further consider the resulting commutative diagram of sheaves of $k$-vector spaces in the derived category $D(X)$, then using \eqref{ref-6.4-108} we get the commutative diagram of precalculi
+Additionally, the sheafification procedure can be applied to the commutative diagram~\eqref{ref-7.9-124}, in virtue of the results of \S\ref{ref-7.3-122} {}{(using the fact that the homotopies are functorial as well)} : if we further consider the resulting commutative diagram of sheaves of $k$-vector spaces in the derived category $D(X)$, then using \eqref{ref-6.4-108} we get the commutative diagram of precalculi

 where all horizontal and vertical arrows represent isomorphisms in the derived category $D(X)$.
-Here $\widetilde{\mathrm{td}}(\mathcal{L})$ is the so-called modified Todd class of $\mathcal L$ which is obtained by replacing the function $q(x)$ in the definition of the Todd class (see \eqref{ref-1.3-4}) by
+Here $\widetilde{\mathrm{td}}(\mathcal{L})$ is the modified Todd class of $\mathcal L$ which is obtained by replacing the function $q(x)$ in the definition of the Todd class (see \eqref{ref-1.3-4}) by

 Hence at this point we have proved Theorem~\ref{ref-1.1-9} provided that we replace the Todd class by the modified one.
 To obtain the result for the ordinary Todd class we follow the method of \cite[\S10.3]{CVdB}.
 We have \Td{\operatorname{td}} \Lscr{\mathcal{L}} \Tr{\operatorname{Tr}}